aurorascharff/next16-commerce/STEPS.md

 - This is a simple app mimicking e commerce platform.
 - Show app.
 Home page user dep, browse page, product page user dep, about page, login page, profile page.
 We have a good mix of static and dynamic content because of our user dependent features.
 Everything here looks pretty decent, but there's certainly too many loading states for an ecommerce app.
 - Let's see the code.
-The setup is the Next.js App Router, Prisma ORM and an Prisma Postgres DB, Tailwind CSS.
-- I have all my pages here.
+- App router, I have all my pages here.
 I'm using feature slicing to keep the app router folder clean and easy to read.
-Services and queries talking to my db.
+Services and queries talking to my db which is using Prisma ORM.
 Purposefully added slowness to my data fetching.
 - Let's again say the team here has reported issues with architecture and prop drilling, excessive client side JS, and lack of static rendering strategies leading to additional server costs and degraded performance.
 - The goal here is to improve this regular Next.js codebase and enhance it with modern patterns on architecture, composition, and caching capabilities, to make it faster, more scalable, and easier to maintain.
 - (Improvements based on my exp building with server comp also and other codebases I have seen, and what devs commonly do wrong or struggle to find solutions for).